 I did two thrift trips totaling $16.50.
 Some highlights include finding the exact 3-piece outfit set we had just been given for Christmas that I was then able to return.
 I also found a like new Love to Dream swaddle that I flipped on Facebook, 6 sets of pjs, a couple bodysuits and two BabyGap outfits.

 Lastly, I went to my first large kids consignment event.
-We mostly went to check it out but ended up finding 3 zipadee zip’s for $2 each, which is an amazing price.
+We mostly went to check it out but ended up finding 3 zipadee zip’s for an amazing price.
 I already resold one for $20 (responded to someone else’s ‘in search of’ post) and plan to sell the other two.
 I also picked up a St. Patrick’s Day and Halloween outfit, fleece pants, and a two-romper Cat & Jack set (I resold one).

 The consignment sale was convenient if you have lots of things on your list but the range of prices was wide.
 Some items were listed at near retail prices.
 For those new to the baby resale market, I’d recommend doing some research on usual costs before hitting up a big swap event.